-A. Reporting local SAEs/SUSARs/UAPs
+A. Report on Local SAEs/SUSARs or unanticipated problems (UAPs)

-Two hard copies and one electronic copy of each are required for submission.
+Two hard copies (1 Original and 1 copy) and one electronic copy are required for submission.

 Document List Form

-[] Internal SAE/SUSAR/UAP Report Form HEC F44
+[] Internal SAE/SUSAR/UAP Report Form HEC F44.1

 [] External SAE/SUSAR/UAP Report Form

-[] DSMB Report HEC F56
+[] DSMB Report HEC F56.1

-[] Safety Information of Research Product (Investigator's HEC F56
+[] Safety Information of investigational Product (Investigator's HEC F56.1

 brochure/Package Insert)

 [] Other documents:

-For reporting a single case, use Form HEC F44, the CIOMS Form or other standard forms sufficiently covering the following list of information.
+For reporting a single case, use Form HEC F44.1, the CIOMS Form or other standard forms with sufficient information as follows:

 - 1) Protocol title

 - 2) Date of event

 - 3) Subject information

 - 4) Disease(s)/illness(es) prior to enrolment to the study

 - 5) Other medications or medical devices received from the study

+- 6) Other medications not from the study

-- 6) Event
+- 7) Event

-- 7) Results of event (severity)
+- 8) Results of event (severity)

-8) Relation of event to medications or medical devices used in the study For reporting multiple cases, follow the same list as the single-case report.
+- 9) Relation of event to medications or medical devices used in the study

+For reporting multiple cases, follow the same list as the single-case report.

-B. Reporting internal SAEs occurring at RIHES
+B. Report on internal SAEs occurring at RIHES

-Two hard copies and one electronic copy of each are required for submission.

-The principal investigator shall submit a written report to the HEC Chair within 24 hours (in the case of deaths or life-threatening events) of being informed, or seven calendar days (in the case of non-fatal or non-life-threatening events) of being informed.
-Use Form HEC F44, the CIOMS Form or other standard forms sufficiently covering the same information.
+Two hard copies and one electronic copy are required for submission.
+The principal investigator shall submit a written report to the HEC Chair within 24 hours (in case of deaths or life-threatening events) of being informed, or seven calendar days (in case of non-fatal or non-life-threatening events) of being informed.
+Use Form HEC F44.1, the CIOMS Form or other standard forms sufficiently covering the same information.

-C. Reporting internal SUSARs/UAPs occurring at RIHES
+C. Report on Internal SUSARs/UAPs occurring at RIHES

-Two hard copies and one electronic copy of each are required for submission.
+Two hard copies and one electronic copy are required for submission.
 Reporting multiple cases shall be done in the same manner as a single-case report.
-The primary investigator shall submit a written report to the HEC Chair within seven calendar days (in the case of SUSARs/UAPs causing deaths or life-threatening events) after the sponsor has confirmed or after the investigator has been informed about the event.
+The primary investigator shall submit a written report to the HEC Chair within seven calendar days (in case of SUSARs/UAPs causing deaths or life-threatening events) after the sponsor has confirmed or after the investigator has been informed about the event.
 If the preliminary report is incomplete, the sponsor shall report relevant information obtained from the follow-up investigation to the HEC Chair and complete the report within eight subsequent calendar days.
 New, important information shall be reported in a follow-up report by the sponsor to the HEC Chair within 15 calendar days.

-Any non-fatal and non-life-threatening event shall be reported within 15 calendar days after the sponsor's confirmation, using Form HEC F44, the CIOMS Form or other standard forms sufficiently covering the same information.
+Any non-fatal and non-life-threatening event shall be reported within 15 calendar days after the sponsor's confirmation, using Form HEC F44.1, the CIOMS Form or other standard forms sufficiently covering the same

-D. Reporting external SAEs occurring outside RIHES
+D. Report on external SAEs occurring outside RIHES

-Two hard copies and one electronic copy of each are required for submission.

-The primary investigator shall promptly report external SAEs to the HEC Chair within 15 calendar days (in the case that the SAE may increase the risk to the subjects) of being informed, using the CIOMS Form or other standard forms sufficiently covering the same information.
+Two hard copies and one electronic copy are required for submission.
+The primary investigator shall promptly report external SAEs to the HEC Chair within 15 calendar days (in the case that the SAE may increase the risk to the participants) of being informed, using the CIOMS Form or other standard forms sufficiently covering the same information.

-E. Reporting external SUSARs/UAPs occurring outside RIHES
+E. Report on external SUSARs/UAPs occurring outside RIHES

-Two hard copies and one electronic copy of each are required for submission.
+Two hard copies and one electronic copy are required for submission.